May 26, 2026

 When Simpler Planning May Be Enough

 Not every homeowner needs a trust.
+Some estates may work well with:

 • Lady Bird Deeds